Operations and Information Management

 To keep current with business practice and better prepare his students, Dr. Nair has returned to industry for each of his sabbatical leaves.
 In 1995, Dr. Nair spent his sabbatical leave with General Electric Global Research Center at Schenectady, NY.
 In 2002, Dr. Nair worked with Merrill Lynch’s Management Science Group in Plainsboro, New Jersey, during his sabbatical leave.
 In 2009 he worked on healthcare and life sciences related issues during his sabbatical leave with Booz & Company in New York City.
 He has consulted with various businesses including JP Morgan Chase, The Hartford and General Electric.
 He founded FinOpTrix, a software services startup in the bank sweep optimization space, using seed capital from National Science Foundation’s Small Business Innovation Research (SBIR) program.
 Dr. Nair worked for four years in industry and management consulting prior to his graduate work.
 His industrial experience was in automotive and electronics manufacturing.
 Dr. Nair was part of the team that won the 2002 Wagner Prize for Excellence in the Practice of Operations Research.

-Dr. Nair is also visiting faculty at Indian Institutes of Management (IIM) in Calcutta and Lucknow, India.
+Dr. Nair was also visiting faculty at Indian Institutes of Management (IIM) in Calcutta and Lucknow, India.

-Dr. Nair’s teaching interests are in Business Analytics, Operations Management, Optimization and Simulation.
+Dr. Nair’s teaching interests were in Business Analytics, Operations Management, Optimization and Simulation.
 He teaches in the MBA, MS in Business Analytics and Project Management (MSBAPM), Ph.D., and Executive MBA programs and in the undergraduate Management and Engineering for Manufacturing (MEM) program.
 He has won several teaching awards.

 Dr. Nair has held administrative positions at both the school and university levels.
-From 2006 to 2007 and 2014 to 2017 he was the Associate Dean for Graduate Programs at the Business School.
+From 2006 to 2007 and 2014 to 2017 he was the Associate Dean for Graduate Programs at the Business School, and interim Department Head of Operations and Information Management from 2018-2020.
 He was the University’s Associate Vice Provost for Institutional Research and Effectiveness in the Provost’s office from 2011 to 2013.